Black American Council

 Minority Women's Leadership Initiative- The Minority Women's Leadership Initiative (MWLI) program was created to uplift and encourage minority female students, by supporting academic, career, and personal success.
 This program promotes holistic self-awareness that will develop professional expertise, civic responsibility and engagement, and the ability to balance college life with the obligations unique to the female population.
 MWLI supports student matriculation, graduation and successful transfer.

-Online Discussion Group - Sign up for this class through the link below.
+Online Discussion Group - Sign up for this class online.

 In order to enhance diversity awareness of the students and the College in general, the Black American Council has partnered with other College departments to bring in notable speakers.
 Students have had the opportunity to meet and hear Terry Edmonds, former presidential speechwriter for President Bill Clinton; Shay Banks-Young & Julia Jefferson, descendants of President Thomas Jefferson and Sally Hemmings; Dr. Terrance Roberts, one of the Little Rock Nine; Susan Taylor, Editor-in-Chief Emeritus of Essence Magazine.
 In recent years, our students have had the opportunity to hear keynote speaker, Dr. Steve Perry, best-selling author, founder and principal of one of the top schools in the country, Capital Preparatory Magnet School in Hartford, Connecticut; Judge Michael Ryan from Cleveland, Ohio and Lori Stokes, daughter of Louis Stokes, anchor of New York’s WABC-TV Eyewitness News This Morning and Eyewitness News at Noon.